cthulhustig/autojimmy/docs/known_issues.md

 # Known Issues

-## Windows: Installing requirements.txt fails for Python 3.12
-At the time of writing, Python 3.12 is relatively new, and the precompiled wheels used by some packages have not yet been rebuilt for it.
-The wheels will automatically be built as part of the installation, however, this will fail with the error below if you don't have the Visual Studio Build Tools installed on your system.

-> ERROR: Could not build wheels for frozenlist, multidict, which is required to install pyproject.toml-based projects

-One solution to this is to simply use Python 3.11 until package maintainers have had time to update them for Python 3.12.

-Alternatively, you can install the Visual Studio Build Tools by following these steps:
-1. Download the Visual Studio Build Tools installer from https://visualstudio.microsoft.com/visual-cpp-build-tools/
-2. Run the installer
-3. When prompted to choose which Workloads to install, check "Desktop development with C++" then click the Install button in the lower right corner
-4. Once the installer has completed, re-run the command to install requirements.txt

 ## Windows: Microsoft Defender SmartScreen prevents the installer from running
 This happens because the installer executable isn't digitally signed so Windows doesn't know who created it and therefore doesn't automatically trust it.
 Auto-Jimmy is just a